malwaremily/infosec-news-briefs/README.md

 #### Acer confirms breach of after-sales service systems in India
 * [BleepingComputer](https://www.bleepingcomputer.com/news/security/acer-confirms-breach-of-after-sales-service-systems-in-india/) : Sergiu Gatlan "Taiwanese computer giant Acer has confirmed that its after-sales service systems in India were recently breached in what the company called 'an isolated attack.'...To additional requests for more details, Acer replied by saying that 'there is an ongoing investigation and for the sake of security, we are unable to comment on details.'
 Advanced Intel's Vitali Kremez told BleepingComputer that Advanced Intel's Andariel cyber intelligence platform spotted the Revil gang targeting a Microsoft Exchange server on Acer's domain before the attack."

+### 2021/10/15
+#### Apache Releases Security Advisory for Tomcat
+* [us-cert](https://us-cert.cisa.gov/ncas/current-activity/2021/10/15/apache-releases-security-advisory-tomcat): "The Apache Software Foundation has released a security advisory to address a vulnerability in multiple versions of Tomcat.
+An attacker could exploit this vulnerability to cause a denial of service condition.
+CISA encourages users and administrators to review Apache’s security advisory for CVE-2021-42340 and apply the necessary updates."

+### 2021/10/16

+#### Canon sued for disabling scanner when printers run out of ink
+* [BleepingComputer](https://www.bleepingcomputer.com/news/legal/canon-sued-for-disabling-scanner-when-printers-run-out-of-ink/): Bill Toulas "Canon USA is being sued for not allowing owners of certain printers to use the scanner or faxing functions if they run out of ink."

+### 2021/10/17
+#### REvil ransomware shuts down again after Tor sites were hijacked
+* [BleepingComputer](https://www.bleepingcomputer.com/news/security/revil-ransomware-shuts-down-again-after-tor-sites-were-hijacked/): Lawrence Abrams "The REvil ransomware operation has likely shut down once again after an unknown person hijacked their Tor payment portal and data leak blog.
+The Tor sites went offline earlier today, with a threat actor affiliated with the REvil operation posting to the XSS hacking forum that someone hijacked the gang's domains."

+### 2021/10/18

+#### CISA, FBI, and NSA Release Joint Cybersecurity Advisory on BlackMatter Ransomware
+* [US-CERT](https://us-cert.cisa.gov/ncas/current-activity/2021/10/18/cisa-fbi-and-nsa-release-joint-cybersecurity-advisory-blackmatter): "Since July 2021, malicious cyber actors have used BlackMatter ransomware to target multiple U.S. critical infrastructure entities, including a U.S. Food and Agriculture Sector organization.
+Using an analyzed sample of BlackMatter ransomware and information from trusted third parties, this CSA provides cyber actor tactics, techniques, and procedures and outlines mitigations to improve ransomware protection, detection, and response."

+#### Microsoft asks admins to patch PowerShell to fix WDAC bypass
+* [BleepingComputer](https://www.bleepingcomputer.com/news/microsoft/microsoft-asks-admins-to-patch-powershell-to-fix-wdac-bypass/): Sergiu Gatlan "Microsoft has asked system administrators to patch PowerShell 7 against two vulnerabilities allowing attackers to bypass Windows Defender Application Control (WDAC) enforcements and gain access to plain text credentials."

+#### State-backed hackers breach telcos with custom malware
+* [BleepingComputer](https://www.bleepingcomputer.com/news/security/state-backed-hackers-breach-telcos-with-custom-malware/) : Bill Toulas "A previously unknown state-sponsored actor is deploying a novel toolset in attacks targeting telecommunication providers and IT firms in South Asia.
+The goal of the group — tracked as Harvester by researchers at Symantec who spotted it — is to collect intelligence in highly targeted espionage campaigns focusing on IT, telecom, and government entities."

 # NOVEMBER
 # DECEMBER